Black Nore Lighthouse: Decommissioning and preservation

 The official handover took place the following January, and later that year the optic was returned to the lighthouse on a ten-year loan from Trinity House.
 An initial small grant from the local council boosted contributions from a number of local residents.
 As well as insuring the building, Blacknore Lighthouse Trust CIC managed the maintenance of the building's exterior as well as it could between 2011 and 2022.

 In 2025, Companies House gave notice for compulsory strike-off of the CIC.
-The CIC's accounts for the year ending 31 May 2023 reported assets of £856 and liabilities of £9,770, indicating that the company was operating a £8,920 deficit.
-Once complete, the strike-off process breaks the asset lock and the property then becomes 'bona vacantia' ('unowned property) and reverts to the Crown.
+The CIC's accounts for the year ending 31 May 2023 reported assets of £856 and liabilities of £9,770, indicating that the company was operating an £8,920 deficit.
+Once complete, the strike-off process breaks the asset lock and the property then becomes 'bona vacantia' ('unowned property') and reverts to the Crown.
 A local newspaper reported in October 2025 that its future ownership is uncertain.